Bill Cooper, former TCF Bank CEO, dies at 73

 Bill Cooper, the former chief executive officer of Wayzata-based TCF Bank, died Tuesday.
 He was 73 years old.

-Cooper also chaired Minnesota’s Republic Party in the 1990s and backed Arne Carlson’s run for governor.
+Cooper also chaired Minnesota’s Republican Party in the 1990s and backed Arne Carlson’s run for governor.

+According to a TCF spokesman, Cooper had been battling cancer in recent months.

 “The entire TCF family is deeply saddened by the passing of Bill Cooper and we will miss his passion for our company, its people and his strong leadership of our board of directors,” said Craig Dahl, TCF’s vice chairman and CEO.

 In 1985, Cooper was appointed CEO of Twin Cities Federal, which later became TCF.
 He transformed the failing savings and loan into a national bank and took the company public in 1986.
-In 1997, TCF headquarters moved out of downtown Minneapolis and into its current Wayzata location.
+In 1997, TCF headquarters moved from downtown Minneapolis to its current Wayzata location.
 Cooper briefly retired as chairman and CEO in 2006 before returning in 2008 to lead the company until his retirement as CEO in 2015.
 He continued to serve as executive chairman until his death.

 Vance Opperman, lead director for TCF’s Board of Directors, called Cooper “one of the most creative and innovative leaders in the banking industry.”